 14- Cenote Dos Ojos

-Translating to Two Eyes Cenote, these underground diving sites are some of the largest underwater cave systems in Mexico.
+Translating to Two Eyes Cenote, these underground diving sites are some of Mexico’s largest underwater cave systems.

 Due to the light filtering through from above, the pools make an incredible site and location for divers and snorkels, as the water is a deep shade of blue and is crystal clear.

-The caves are reachable through a short walk in lush jungle and visitors can dive in these incredible caves in small numbers, as only four divers at a time head into the waters accompanied by an experienced guide.
+The caves are reachable through a short walk in lush jungle, and visitors can dive in these incredible caves in small numbers, as only four divers at a time head into the waters accompanied by an experienced guide.
 Check out this popular cenote tour.

 15- San Ignacio Lagoon

-In the warm waters of the San Ignacio Lagoo, visitors on boating tours have the chance to sail alongside the grey whales that live and breed here.
+In the warm waters of the San Ignacio Lagoon, boating visitors can sail alongside the grey whales that live and breed here.

 As a part of the Visciano Biosphere Reserve, the lagoon is within Latin America’s largest sanctuary, meaning its whales and other forms of life both in and around the lagoon are protected from hunting, deforestation, or other causes of harm.

-While visiting the lagoon, you may have the chance to see not only the grey whales but the near-extinct prong-horned antelope and different species of sea turtles.
+While visiting the lagoon, you may have the chance to see the grey whales, the near-extinct prong-horned antelope, and different species of sea turtles.

 16- Cenote Ik-Kil